This article was originally published December 2015 and has been updated for 2018 to include 10 crust varieties.

 St. Louis Pizza — Another regional specialty in the Midwest, St. Louis pizza is characterized by its round, thin, unleavened, cracker-like crust and slices cut into squares or rectangles rather than wedges.
 This cutting style, often referred to as a party or tavern cut, is very popular in Midwestern pizza parlors and bars where friends and families can gather to share a few pies.

 Flatbread pizza has seen an uptick in popularity over the past decade or so, as American consumers start to be more health-conscious about the foods they eat.
-This lighter, thin crust is ideal for appetizers and personal-sized pizzas, because it isn’t as filling as other crust types, and makes health-conscious customers feel less guilty about eating pizza.
-The artisan look of flatbread crust also makes them an appealing option for gourmet and trendy toppings like balsamic and spinach.
+While there is no real consensus on what constitutes a "flatbread," typically this style is lighter and airier making it ideal for appetizers and personal-sized pizzas.
+Because it isn’t as filling as other crust types, and makes health-conscious customers feel less guilty about eating pizza.
+Often times the artisan look of flatbread crust also makes them an appealing option for gourmet and trendy toppings like balsamic and spinach.

 Traditional Pan Pizza — Definitely not thin crust, and the least thick of the thick varieties at about half an inch, the traditional pan pizza is a happy medium for most pizza lovers.
 This is the style of crust that was made widely popular by Pizza Hut, and is characterized by its buttery, pan-fried taste and texture on the outside, with a soft and chewy center.
 It’s a crust that’s loved by people all across the country, regardless of the region, and it’s perfect for adding custom flavors.

 Deep Dish Pizza — Also commonly known as Chicago-style deep dish, this pizza’s deep ledge allows for a generous portion of toppings, cheese, and sauce, and isn’t uncommon for pizza slices to be up to 2 inches thick.
 The pies are baked in an oiled deep-dish pan to create a crispy, sometimes buttery, fried effect on the outside of the crust.
 The crust commonly contains corn meal, semolina, or food coloring to give it its distinctly yellow tone and add to its unique taste and texture.
-This style of pizza is particularly popular in the Midwest, but almost avoided in the Northeast where New York-style and Sicilian deep dish are preferred.
+This style of pizza is particularly popular in the Midwest.

 Sicilian Pizza — Much different from the thin, crispy crust in Naples, Sicilian pizza is known for its thick, rectangle-shaped crust, often over an inch thick.
-Sicilian immigrants brought these recipes with them to the United States, and Sicilian-style pizzas are most popular in Italian-American communities throughout Boston, Detroit, Portland, Long Island, and New Jersey.
+Sicilian immigrants brought these recipes with them to the United States, and Sicilian-style pizzas are most popular in large metro areas across the upper Midwest and East coast.
+Detroit-style pizza, which has been gaining popularity in recent years, is a derivative form of pan pizza.

-Unlike the other crusts mentioned above, focaccia is different in that it has no sauce covering it when it gets to your customers’ table.
-This thick, bread-like dough is brushed with olive oil before baking, then covered with cheeses, herbs and spices, and minimalistic toppings, allowing the crust’s flavor and texture to shine.
-This crust is perfect as a meal accompaniment or appetizer, and is great for non-traditional toppings like prosciutto and breakfast pizzas.
+Unlike the other crusts mentioned above, focaccia is different in that it often has no sauce covering it when it gets to your customers’ table.
+This thick, bready dough is infused with herbs and brushed with olive oil before baking, then covered with cheeses, herbs and spices, and minimalistic toppings, allowing the crust’s flavor and texture to shine.
+This crust is perfect as a meal accompaniment or appetizer, but can also be used as a traditional pizza crust for a truly unique and savory flavor.

 Ready to start experimenting with some different crust varieties?
 We can help!
 At Alive & Kickin’, we’ve been making custom pizza doughs for more than 25 years, with crust varieties ranging from one end of the spectrum to the other.
 We can provide your restaurant or brand with the perfect dough that’ll leave your customers wanting more.
-To learn more about the different crust varieties Alive & Kickin’ offers, call us today at (920) 662-0304.
+To learn more about custom crusts, read our free tip sheet below!